ahme-dev/htswap/README.md

 Your usecase or preference might align with one of the above, but I needed `htswap`, which:

-- Doesn't hit 999b (gzipped) in size.
+- Doesn't go above 1kb (gzipped) in size.
 - Doesn't include anything more than enhancements for anchors/forms.
 - Doesn't break existing anchor/form functionality.
 - Doesn't force you to use its aproach for client-side interactivity.